kiwilan/unplugin-svg-transformer/README.md

 - `vite-env.d.ts` for Vite (add fallback if not exists)
 - fix global.d.ts adding to existing file
 - add stackblitz example
+- add `SvgType` into library file to import it easily

 ### Import SVG